 Call us on 03330 430 150 for a chat or contact us to book an appointment.

-If you are unsure about your situation, and want to know where you stand before deciding what to do, we offer an Advice Package with a fixed price of £250 inclusive of VAT so you can talk to one of our Solicitors in more depth about your options.
+If you are unsure about your situation, and want to know where you stand before deciding what to do, we offer an Advice Package with a fixed price of £250+vat so you can talk to one of our Solicitors in more depth about your options.
 After the meeting, you may decide not to take things any further.

 If we cannot offer a fixed price service, we charge based on the time we spend on your case, including meetings, emails, phone calls and court representations.
 Depending on your case and circumstances, you may also need to cover outlays, such as court costs or payments to independent experts.